function model(u, p, t)

 with initial condition \(x(t=0)=0.0\)

-Please solve the ODE using DifferentialEquations.jl for \(t \in [0.0, 5]\) and plot the time series.
+Please solve the ODE using OrdinaryDiffEq.jl for \(t \in [0, 5]\) and plot the time series.
 Compare it to the analytical solution in one plot.

-Please try a range of time steps (e.g. from 0.1 to 1.5) to solve the ODE using the (home-made) forward Euler method for \(t \in [0.0, 5.0]\), plot the time series, and compare them to the analytical solution in one plot.
-In which way are dts related to accuracy?
+Please try a range of time steps (e.g. from 0.1 to 1.5) to solve the ODE using the forward Euler method below for \(t \in [0.0, 5.0]\), plot the time series, and compare them to the analytical solution in one figure.
+What happened when dt gets larger?
+Describe your results and show them in the figure.

 About the forward Euler method